Basler Handelsgesellschaft

-The Basler Handelsgesellschaft (Basel Trading Company) was a Swiss trading company founded in 1859 under the name Missions-Handlungs-Gesellschaft (Mission Trading Company).
+The Basler Handelsgesellschaft (English: Basel Trading Company) was a Swiss trading company founded in 1859 under the name Missions-Handlungs-Gesellschaft (Mission Trading Company).
 The company adopted its final name in 1928 and operated as a major international trading enterprise with significant activities in Africa and India until its transformation into a financial holding company in 1998.

 History

 Early years and expansion

-The company was established in 1859 as the Missions-Handlungs-Gesellschaft, maintaining close ties with the Christian Basel Mission until 1917.
+The company was established in 1859 by Ulrich Zellweger as the Missions-Handlungs-Gesellschaft, maintaining close ties with the Christian Basel Mission until 1917.
 Its capital was provided by a small number of wealthy Basel families who supported the mission's commercial activities.
 The company's primary function was to supply European products to missionary establishments on the Gold Coast (present-day Ghana) and in South India, while importing palm oil, cocoa, and cotton back to Europe.

 Beginning in 1882, the company established stations in South India that provided education and employment opportunities for converts.
 These facilities included textile factories and tile works, reflecting the company's expansion beyond pure trading into manufacturing.
 By 1916, the enterprise employed approximately 6,500 people worldwide, making it a significant multinational corporation of its era.